Has a Death Occurred? We Are Available 24/7 (434) 338-7094 Live Chat

 If you’re seeking an honorable celebration of life in Lynchburg and the surrounding areas, we invite you to learn more about where we came from, our vision, and the dedicated people behind our work.

 A History of Caring

 Learn The Legacy

-W.D.
-Diuguid had a special interest in palindromes.
-Even his name was the same spelled backwards or forwards; his funeral license was 11; place of business 616; phone number 111; home address 616 Court Street and post office box 33.
+W.D. had a particular interest in palindromes because his surname, Diuguid, is the same, spelled backward or forward.
+W.D.’s funeral license was 11; his phone number was 111.
+His home address was 616 Court Street, and his post office box was 33.

 With the death of W.D.
 Diuguid in 1927, his daughter, Mary Diuguid, a prominent local artist, became president of the firm.
-In 1933 the building at 1016 Rivermont Ave. was built and both locations were listed in advertising of the next three years.
-The original location was raised in 1973 and is now a parking lot.
-Mary Diuguid continued with the funeral home until 1948 when she sold the business to John C and W. Ford McKee.
-John C. McKee was one of the principal organizers of the Southside Funeral Directors Association.
-In 1970, James P. Wilkerson, who had been with the firm since 1941, along with Robert R. Woodall, Haywood G. Ogden and W. Ray Mitchell were successors to the McKee’s.
+She sold the funeral home in 1948 to John C. and W. Ford McKee.
+In 1970, James P. Wilkerson, who had been with the firm since 1941, along with Robert R. Woodall, Haywood G. Ogden, and W. Ray Mitchell took over from the McKee’s.

 Our Staff’s Dedication to Respectful Care

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Diuguid, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.

 Location Leader and Licensed Funeral Director & Embalmer